Skinny Dip Farm is offering vegetable CSA shares for the 2023 summer/fall season.

 Low income shares:

-In trying to keep our CSA as affordable as possible we are offering a low income option: $425 for a small share, or $575 for a full share.
+In trying to keep our CSA as affordable as possible we are offering a low income option: $450 for a small share, or $625 for a full share.
 You may opt to pay that amount instead if you are low income, we ask that you pay the amount that feels right to you.
-If you would like to help subsidize a low income share, we offer a space on our sign up for for doing so
+If you would like to help subsidize a low income share, we offer a space on our sign up form for doing so.
+We also accept EBT, and HIP.
+If you want to know how to pay for your share with one of these methods, reach out and we can come up with a plan.

 Vegetables included in shares will range seasonally.
 Typically the season starts with lots of salad, leafy greens like spinach, kale and chard, sugar snap peas and scallions.
 Right around the time you're saying to yourself, "I signed on for this?" beets and carrots will be added in followed closely by squash, cukes and cherry tomatoes.
 Once tomato season starts we'll have many crops to choose from and we'll shift things up every week to keep it lively.
 In fall the shares grow heavier with potatoes, leeks, winter squashes and other root crops.
 It's probable that we'll send you with some things like kohlrabi or husk cherries, but we'll do our best to send a recipe along.
 Chances are you'll find a new favorite vegetable while also enjoying plenty of the usual staples.